“As we express our gratitude, we must never forget that the highest appreciation is not to utter words, but to live by them.”—John F. Kennedy

 “Each of us has an inner hero we can draw upon in an emergency,” Zimbardo concluded.
 “If you think there is even a possibility that someone needs help, act on it.
 You may save a life.
 You are the modern version of the Good Samaritan that makes the world a better place for all of us.”

 Zimbardo is the psychologist who carried out the Stanford Prison Experiment which studied the impact of perceived power and authority on middleclass students who were assigned to act as prisoners and prison guards.
 The experiment revealed that power does indeed corrupt (the appointed guards became increasingly abusive), and those who were relegated to being prisoners acted increasingly “submissive and depersonalized, taking the abuse and saying little in protest.”

 What is the antidote to group think and the bystander effect?

 Be an individual.
 Listen to your inner voice.
 Take responsibility.

-“If you find yourself in an ambiguous situation, resist the urge to look to others and go with your gut instinct,” says Burkley.
+“If you find yourself in an ambiguous situation, resist the urge to look to others and go with your gut instinct,” advises Melissa Burkley in Psychology Today.
 “If you think there is even a possibility that someone is in need, act on it.
 At worst, you will embarrass yourself for a few minutes, but at best, you will save a life.”